aapen/aapen/README.md

 If you have _pijFORTHos_ on an SD card in the RPi, you can connect it to another machine (even another RPi) using a USB-to-Serial cable <http://www.adafruit.com/products/954>.
-When the RPi is powered on (I provide power through the cable), a terminal program on the host machine provides access to the FORTH console.
+When the RPi is powered on (I provide power through the cable), a terminal program on the host machine allows access to the FORTH console.

 ## Build and run instructions